How To Get The Post Conviction Relief Indiana Residents Deserve

 The violation of your rights could have occurred at any phase of the criminal proceeding, including during the investigation, arrest, pre-trial, plea hearing, trial and sentencing.
-It is imperative that your criminal defense attorney argue against any violations of your rights at the trial court level.
-Successive post-conviction relief requests may be barred and statistically have less chance of success.
+It is imperative that your Indianapolis criminal lawyer argue against any violations of your rights at the trial court level.
+Successful post-conviction relief in Indiana requests may be barred and statistically have less chance of success.

 Generally, an issue is available for appellate review only if it has first been raised in the trial court (Showalter v.
 Thorntown, 2009).
 The major caveat also applies to post conviction relief is that the underlying basis for the filing must have been asserted at trial or in a prior proceeding, such as in a pre-trial motion, or the court will not allow the post conviction relief claim.

 In other words, your defense attorney must have timely objected to the introduction of evidence either verbally and on the record or by a motion.
 The rules allow for a few exceptions, such as ineffective assistance of trial counsel, and in the event your defense attorney did not assert the basis of post conviction relief at trial or in a prior proceeding, your post conviction relief lawyer will analyze these exceptions to determine if one applies to your case.